Series A Due Diligence

 The Pattern No One Talks About

-9 of the 14 market-size claims in a typical Series A deck fail diligence.
+Most market-size claims in a typical Series A deck cannot survive diligence as written.
 Not because the data is fabricated.
 Not because the founders were dishonest.
 Because the evidence behind each claim — the original source, the methodology, the publication date, the category match — cannot be verified by an analyst in the time available.

-This is the pattern we see across 214 verdicts and Sentinel audits: the deal does not collapse at the meeting.
+This is the pattern claim verification exists to catch: the deal does not collapse at the meeting.
 It collapses afterward, when the LP update or the closing memo needs to include the sourcing, and someone traces the numbers back to the beginning.

 “The round collapsed not because the claim was wrong — but because it could not be traced to a primary source in the two minutes available before the next question.”

-48h Full Sentinel verification Audit tier standard delivery
+48h Full claim verification Audit tier standard delivery

 The 9 Questions, Each Explained

 These are not hypothetical risk areas.
-Each one maps to an investigation trigger observed across Sentinel audits and PRISM due-diligence stress tests.
+Each one maps to an investigation trigger observed across QUAD audits and Idea Validation due-diligence stress tests.
 They are ordered by frequency of occurrence — the first three account for the majority of late-stage failures.

 ⚠ Question 1 — TAM Methodology